-PTSD is developed after an individual witnesses or experiences a life-threatening event, whether short or prolonged, such as combat, natural disasters, car accidents and sexual assault.
-According to studies 60% of men and 50% of women experience a traumatic event at least once in their lives.
-PTSD can develop and affect anyone and is not a sign of weakness or inability to "get over" traumatic events.
+According to studies, 60% of men and 50% of women experience a traumatic event at least once in their lives.
+Thus, PTSD can develop and affect anyone.
+It is not a sign of weakness or inability to "get over" traumatic events.

 According to the National Center for PTSD of the U.S. Department of Veterans Affairs:

-- Approximately 7 or 8 of every 100 people (7-8% of the U.S. population) will experience PTSD at some point in their lives
+- Approximately 6 of every 100 people (6% of the U.S. population) will experience PTSD at some point in their lives.

-- Approximately eight million adults experience PTSD during a given year and is only a small portion of those who have gone through a trauma
+- Nearly twelve million adults experience PTSD during a given year, and this represents only a small portion of those who have gone through a trauma.

-There are many different factors that play into how PTSD affects certain people, even though it is a common psychological malady.
-Main factors include:
+There are many different factors that play into how post-traumatic stress disorder affects certain people.

-- Specific types of traumas have a higher percentage of PTSD victims (combat/sexual assault)
+- Specific types of traumas have a higher percentage of PTSD victims (i.e., combat and sexual assault).

-Although there are certain guidelines for diagnosing an individual with PTSD, there is no definitive diagnostic procedure that determines who develops PTSD and why.
+Although there are certain guidelines for diagnosing an individual with PTSD, no definitive diagnostic procedure determines who develops PTSD and why.

-Personal factors can also play into who develops PTSD.
-These factors include:
+Personal factors can also play into who develops post-traumatic stress disorder.

 - Previous life experience with trauma

 In addition, the events immediately after a person experiences trauma can play a large role in how that person copes with the trauma.
-Excessive stress immediately after can increase chances of developing PTSD greatly, and intensive social and familial support can prevent this from happening.
+For example, excessive stress immediately following a traumatic event can greatly increase the chances of developing PTSD, whereas intensive social and familial support can prevent this from happening.

 Symptoms of PTSD

-Traumatic events, despite what the circumstances, can have lasting effects on those that witness or experience them.
-Whether it's from a tour in Iraq or a horrific car accident, PTSD can develop in anyone.
+Traumatic events, despite the circumstances, can have lasting effects on those who witness or experience them.
+Whether it's from a tour in Iraq or a horrific car accident, post-traumatic stress disorder can develop in anyone.